 Mudjin Harbour and

-The shore snorkelling quality on North Caicos and Middle Caicos is highly dependent on the
+The shore snorkeling quality on North Caicos and Middle Caicos is highly dependent on the

 weather.
 If it’s windy or if waves are breaking, we recommend postponing the activity.

-For general swimming and snorkelling, we recommend avoiding the water when the waves are large.
+For general swimming and snorkeling, we recommend avoiding the water when the waves are large.
 If such conditions are present, the typically-sheltered

 Bambarra Beach is a great alternative.

-Fishing without a licence or in a protected national park or nature reserve is illegal and carries significant fines and possible jail time.
+Fishing without a license or in a protected national park or nature reserve is illegal and carries significant fines and possible jail time.
 This includes harvesting conch, lobster, or shellfish.